bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 --------------------------

 macOS by default ships with a very old version of Bash, version 3.2, due to licensing reasons.
-That version is over a decade old with many missing features.
+That version is well over a decade old with many missing features.

 Please upgrade to version 5.x of Bash.
 That is most easily accomplished by